metazool/song_lyrics/Not_A_Sonnet.md

 together; a universe held here by force of habit and hope eternal that i'll rediscover you in it.
 Iterable or absolute, so simple there's nothing to it;
-your shape in space appeared there before i knew it.
+your shape in space spring there before i knew it.

 To turn back would take another eternity, to undo it Would consume another universe with wrong, it